Newcastle United 2-2 Bristol City

 - From the section Football

-Ciaran Clark scored a late header as Championship leaders Newcastle United came from 2-0 down to draw at home to struggling Bristol City.
+Ciaran Clark scored a late header as Newcastle came from 2-0 down to draw at home to struggling Bristol City.

-City, who had lost 10 of their past 13 games, took a shock lead when 37-year-old Aaron Wilbraham headed home.
+City, who had lost 10 of their previous 13 games, took a shock lead when 37-year-old Aaron Wilbraham headed home.

 David Cotterill made it 2-0 soon after, capitalising on a defensive error.

-But Korey Smith's own goal and Clark's header after half-time extended Newcastle's unbeaten run in the league to seven matches.
+But Korey Smith's own goal and Clark's header extended Newcastle's unbeaten run in the league to seven matches, although Brighton's win in the late game knocked them off top spot.

-The Magpies are now two points ahead of second-placed Brighton ahead of the Seagulls' game against Reading at 17:30 GMT.
+The Magpies are now one point behind the Seagulls, who won 3-0 at home to Reading.

 Bristol City were booed off the pitch following Wednesday's home defeat by Fulham, a result that left them two points above the relegation zone.

-But Johnson, who was publicly backed by owner Steve Lansdown on Friday, saw his side go 2-0 up inside the opening 21 minutes at St James' Park through Wilbraham and Cotterill.
+But head coach Lee Johnson, who was publicly backed by owner Steve Lansdown on Friday, saw his side go 2-0 up inside the opening 21 minutes at St James' Park.

-However, once Smith had turned into his own net under heavy pressure from Jonjo Shelvey, the home side always looked likely to force an equaliser.
+However, once Smith had turned into his own net with Magpies midfielder Jonjo Shelvey looming, the home side always looked likely to force an equaliser.

 Ayoze Perez was denied by Aden Flint's superb goal-saving challenge, before Christian Atsu dragged a shot just wide.